10 things to look for in your ‘all-inclusive’ building quote

 When comparing building quotes, make sure that you’re not in for any nasty surprises at the end by comparing one all-inclusive quote with another.

 When we say ‘all-inclusive’, we mean ALL inclusive.
-We include all the line items that some companies intentionally leave out.
-We scope everything from contour surveys to asbestos removal — so you get the full picture from the start and no nasty surprises at the end.
+That includes all the line items that some companies intentionally leave out.
+Everything from contour surveys to asbestos removal is scoped so you get the full picture from the start and no nasty surprises at the end.

-Our belief is to be completely transparent and work with you on the price upfront.
+We believe in complete transparency in your all-inclusive building quote and work with you upfront.
 All provisional sums and prime costs can be adjusted while working through this process.
 So, to make sure you’re comparing apples with apples, we’ve compiled 10 things to look for in your building quote below.

-10 things to look for in your building quote
+10 things to look for in your all-inclusive building quote

 Demolition of an existing building can cost anywhere from $20k – $50k.
 The price range comes down to the size of home that needs to be knocked down.
 A lot of cheaper companies will intentionally exclude this cost when quoting a new home build.